coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

           nested with correct precedences.
-Especially, every notation involving a pattern of the form ``"{ x }"`` is parsed as a notation where the pattern ``"{ x }"`` has been simply replaced by ``"x"`` and the curly brackets are parsed separately.
+Especially, every notation involving a pattern of the form ``"{ x }"`` is parsed as a notation where the pattern ``"{ x }"`` has been simply replaced by ``"x"`` and the curly braces are parsed separately.
 E.g. ``"y + { z }"`` is not parsed as a term of the given form but as a term of the form ``"y + z"`` where ``z`` has been parsed using the rule parsing ``"{ x }"``.
-Especially, level and precedences for a rule including patterns of the form ``"{ x }"`` are relative not to the textual notation but to the notation where the curly brackets have been removed (e.g. the level and the associativity given to some notation, say ``"{ y } & { z }"`` in fact applies to the underlying ``"{ x }"``\-free rule which is ``"y & z"``).
+Especially, level and precedences for a rule including patterns of the form ``"{ x }"`` are relative not to the textual notation but to the notation where the curly braces have been removed (e.g. the level and the associativity given to some notation, say ``"{ y } & { z }"`` in fact applies to the underlying ``"{ x }"``\-free rule which is ``"y & z"``).